-Trees and hedgerows which make a contribution to the Conservation Area should not normally be removed unless dying or dangerous.
+Trees and tall hedgerows which make a contribution to the Conservation Area should not normally be removed unless dying or dangerous.
 Anyone wishing to prune or remove a tree must first notify the Planning Service.
-When planting new trees local character should be considered, and species selected to suit their context and the wider landscape character.
-For example, ash, beach, field maple and hawthorn are generally appropriate to the area.
+When planting new trees, local character should be considered, and species selected to suit their context and the wider landscape character.
+For example, beech, ash and field maple are generally appropriate to the surrounding area.